-Before leaving Singapore on my original return flight ticket I bought another that would get me from the US to Israel.
-Arriving home, I stayed only long enough wash cloths and re-pack.
-Flying from the Boise to Chicago, with a night in the air over the Atlantic, put me in Munich by morning of the next day.
-Changing planes here meant I would be flying the last leg on Lufthansa.
-Unlike United, Lufthansa, allowed a bare minimum of carry on baggage – insisting that you check anything larger than a wallet before boarding – which meant more hands pawing through my stuff.
-And even before September 2001, passengers waiting to board flights to Israel were watched by armed guards.
 Thankfully, no shots were fired and we were soon on our way.
 Crossing the Alps and Southern Europe the plane banked left once we were out over the Mediterranean routing us straight into Tel Aviv.
-This near the end of the second leg of a long trip I was anxious to get to a room, shower and sleep.
+Nearing the end of a long trip I was anxious to get to a room, shower and sleep.
 After a short wait at passport control, I retrieved my roll aboard and made my way unchallenged through customs and out into an arrival hall.
 There I was greeted by expectant faces – all waiting for someone else.
-Some held one words signs that said things like, Greenburg or Sheraton or UNESCO.
-They are never for me but I can’t resist looking – as if by chance someone knew I was coming.
+Some held one word signs spelling out names like, Greenburg or Sheraton or UNESCO.
+They are never for me but I can’t resist looking, as if by chance someone knew I was coming.
 Apparently no one did.
 Outside of the terminal the late afternoon sun felt good.
 A warm breeze tugged at the tops of the palm trees as I stood waiting for the bus that would take me the last thirty miles.

 A freeway runs the distance between Tel Aviv and Jerusalem, climbing from the coastal plain into the mountains.
 Slowed by heavy afternoon traffic, the driver downshifts and it feels like were crawling.
-Passing orderly rows of pine and cedars – one of Israel’s hand planted forests.
-Passing rusting hulks of ancient military vehicles – memorials to previous wars, Then, rounding a last curve, we are in the city.
+We pass orderly rows of pine and cedars – one of Israel’s hand planted forests.
+The bus also passes rusting hulks of ancient military vehicles – memorials to previous wars, Then, rounding a last curve, we are in the city.
 Soon, the bus brakes to a stop at the curb, dropping all passengers just outside the entrance to the terminal.
 I could have taken another bus or a taxi, but tired as I was, I knew I wouldn’t sleep well without some exercise.
-Besides, I was finally here and I wanted to taste the city, the smells, good and bad and the noise.
+Besides, I was finally here and I wanted to taste the city again, the smells, good and bad and the noise.
 Jerusalem is many things to many people.
 But it’s always right in your face and never boring.

-Jaffa Road winds its way up a small hill and to the left, passing a big open air market in the center of Town.
-Friday afternoon and last minute shoppers were hurrying to fill their lists before the sirens rang, signaling the beginning of.
-Sabbath.
+Jaffa Road winds its way up a small hill and to the left, passing a big fresh market in the center of town.
+Friday afternoon and last minute shoppers were hurrying to fill their lists before the sirens rang, signaling the beginning of the Sabbath.
 Shabbos.
-All work stops for this a day of rest.
+All work stops for a day of rest.

-Up another block, the road bent back to the right and dropped down the other side of the hill, running straight for about a kilometer before intersecting a massive crenelated wall that runs off into the distanced in both directions.
-The wall is perfectly medieval, except for the flood lights set along the base to highlight its heavy, linear beauty.
+Up another block, the road bent back to the right and dropped down the other side of a hill, running straight for about a kilometer before intersecting a massive crenelated wall that runs off into the distanced in both directions.
+The wall is perfectly medieval, except for the floodlights set along the base to highlight its heavy, linear beauty.
 The Old City of Jerusalem is both an artifact and a witness to history – an artifact adapted to modern times – the future of history.
-A Crusader era castle stands guard as mini buses and Mercedes taxis rush under the opening in the wall at Jaffa Gate.
-Sticking up from ancient looking masonry roofs are a forest of television antennas which seem to be listening to the Muslim muezzin, their atonal melodies – the evening call to prayer.
+A Crusader-era castle stands guard as minibusses and Mercedes taxis rush under the opening in the wall at Jaffa Gate.
+Sticking up from ancient-looking masonry roofs are a forest of television antennas which seem to be listening to the Muslim muezzin, their atonal melodies – the evening call to prayer.
 Some of the minarets that these sounds come from are several hundred years old.
-But now days, a speaker array sits up there and the muezzin’s voice is taped – actually on a disc these days.
+But nowadays, a speaker array sits up there and the muezzin’s voice is taped – actually, a compact disk.
 Back down on the ground, deep grooves are worn in the stones of streets too narrow for mechanized traffic, the wear from numbers of feet beyond counting.
-The sounds of this place, though different to me, are the sounds of life as current as can be heard in any city.
+The sounds of this place, though different to me, are the sounds of life heard anywhere large numbers of people live close together.

-There is a hostel at a place called Christ Church near Jaffa gate.
-After checking in, I was directed to a second story room.
+There is a hostel, a place called Christ Church not far from the gate.
+After checking in, I was directed to a second-floor room.
 It was small but a bed and shower were all I wanted.
 The events of the past couple of weeks tumbled in my thoughts.
-Jet hopping across three continents in response to of a voice in my head, tired as I was, the weirdness of my actions – the decision to come here all all under these circumstances.
-Now that I had arrived I tried to bring it all into focus, to re-think events and find something to prop up my confidence.
+Jet hopping across three continents in response to a voice in my head, tired as I was, the weirdness of my actions – the decision to come here under these circumstances.
+Now that I had arrived I tried to bring it all into focus, to re-think events, and find something to prop up my confidence.
 Over the years I’d made a habit of telling myself the bad news so that no one else can surprise me.
-I don’t always pay attention to what I know, but I never pretend that things are otherwise.
+I don’t always pay attention to what I know, but try not to pretend that things are otherwise.
 Tonight it made me feel better.
 That is to say that I felt assured that I had not cooked this all up – not consciously anyway.
-As easy as the trip had been so far, I was even beginning to believe that unseen hands might be helping me along.
+As easy as the trip had been so far, I was beginning to believe that unseen hands might be helping.

-This is a good time to step aside from the story line and talk about some of the events and experiences described.
+This is a good time to step aside from the storyline and talk about some of the events and experiences described.
 For instance, in this last paragraph, I said that I accepted the Fireworks display as a sign – meaning an indication that I was being guided supernaturally.
 This is pretty soft territory.
-A sign like that is usually no more than a delusion – delusion of reference as some more technical types refer to them.
-Meaning simply – making stuff up to fit the story you prefer.
-For the sake of a story – writers often use a hook like this to hold the readers interest.
-Or – they may toss in a line like this in lightly – the way I just did realizing that readers understand that is was not a serious statement.
-I’m risking overstatement to make a distinction between a coincidental event and, The Voice – the subject of the story.
+Suspected signs, in my experience are usually no more than wishful thinking, stuff up to fit the story you prefer.
+Or I could have dropped hooks like these to hold reader’s interest.
+I’m risking overstatement to make a distinction between a coincidental events and, The Voice – the subject of the story.
 So…¦ fireworks in Jerusalem – simply a coincidence.
 The Voice… an entirely different matter.

 So, to continue;